HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/appliance/get-hpovservicealert.md

 _**HPOneView.ServerHardware**_

-A Server Hardware resource object from [`Get-HPOVServer`](../servers/get-hpovserver.md).
+A Server Hardware resource object from Get-HPOVServer.

 _**HPOneView.ServerProfile**_

-A Server Profile resource object from [`Get-HPOVServerProfile`](../servers/get-hpovserverprofile.md).
+A Server Profile resource object from Get-HPOVServerProfile.
 If the Server Profile is not associated with a server hardware resource, an excpetion is thrown.
 If the Server Profile has moved from one server hardware resource to another, only the currently assigned server hardware resource will be queried.

 _**HPOneView.Enclosure**_

-An Enclosure resource object from [`Get-HPOVEnclosure`](../servers/get-hpovenclosure.md).
+An Enclosure resource object from Get-HPOVEnclosure.

 ## Return Values